Open Sessions: March 12, 2024

 The March 2024 SIGCHI open sessions recapped the Futures Summit and presented the FY25 budget.
 There were two sessions on March 12th: 1am UTC and 1pm UTC.

-First session: Recording, Zoom.
+First session: Recording, YouTube.

-Second session: Recording, Zoom.
+Second session: Recording, YouTube.

 Notes from the first session